stan-dev/cmdstanpy/README.md

 - Clean interface to Stan services so that CmdStanPy can keep up with Stan releases.

-- Provides complete control - all sampler arguments have corresponding named argument for CmdStanPy sampler function.
+- Provide access to all CmdStan inference methods.

 - Easy to install,
   + minimal Python library dependencies: numpy, pandas
   + Python code doesn't interface directly with c++, only calls compiled executables

-- Modular - CmdStanPy produces a sample from the posterior, downstream modules do the analysis.
+- Modular - CmdStanPy produces a MCMC sample (or point estimate) from the posterior; other packages do analysis and visualization.

 ### Docs